How you choose to include Origami components in your project will depend on your projects’ requirements:

 Using a manual build process:

-In order to customise your page and have more granular control over a components stylistic and behavioural features, you’ll want to build Origami components manually.
-We currently do this with Bower, and install Origami components from the command line.
+In order to customise your page and have more granular control over a components stylistic and behavioural features build Origami components manually.
+We currently do this by installing Origami components from the command line via the Bower or NPM package manager.
 This process relies on a build step, which you may already have in your project.
-If not, the Origami Build Tools provide one.

 If you would like help with this, you can visit the manual build tutorial.